A runaway and his best friend prepare to spend the night in an abandoned boxcar. It will be a night that will change their lives forever.

 Tommy nodded and rolled over, drifting back to sleep.

 “Touch it,” the voice commanded.
-I could hear Tommy too.
-But his voice was muffled like someone had a hand over his mouth.
+I could hear Tommy struggling and saying something back, but his voice was muffled like someone had a hand over his mouth.
 “Touch it and I’ll let you go,” the voice said again.
 “Lick your hand and touch it…Come on, boy.
 Be nice.
 Touch it.”

 “Hey, asshole!”
-I yelled into the shadows, raising the gun.
+I yelled into the shadows, raising Dion’s gun.
 “Get off him before I fucking kill you, you sick fuck!”

 There was silence.
-I could hear footsteps and he stepped out of the shadows into the light, taking cover behind Tommy.
+I could hear footsteps, and then the intruder stepped out of the shadows into the light.
+He was taking cover behind Tommy, using him as a shield.
 One hand covered Tommy’s mouth and the other held a pocket knife to his neck.
-Then I saw his face.
+The hands were dirty, fingernails long.
+I saw his face.
 It was the escaped molester from the poster we saw earlier.

 “Shoot this faggot, Ethe!” yelled Tommy.